acdh-oeaw/template-app-next/readme.md

   public.
-- the `NEXT_PUBLIC_BOTS` variable defaults to "disabled", which signals to web crawlers that the website should not be indexed. when deploying to a production domain (i.e. a domain not ending in "acdh-ch-dev.oeaw.ac.at") this should be set to "enabled".
+- the `NEXT_PUBLIC_BOTS` variable defaults to "disabled", which signals to web crawlers that the website should not be indexed. when deploying to a production domain (i.e. a domain not ending in "acdh-dev.oeaw.ac.at") this should be set to "enabled".

 if everything is set up correctly, every git push to the `main` branch will create a new deployment if the validation pipeline passes.